szerookii/librcon/README.md

 # librcon

-libquery is an easy to use NodeJS library for send commands via RCON on different game servers
+librcon is an easy to use NodeJS library for send commands via RCON on different game servers

 ## Installation